jroland01/uservalue-website/app/contents/usability-testing-medical-devices.md

 <br />

-## HOW IS USABILITY PART OF MEDICAL DEVICES REGULATIONS ?
+## How is usability part of medical devices regulations ?

 Regulators and international standard bodies have made usability testing of medical devices a de facto requirement.
 Failing to conduct usability tests and document usability activities as part of the risk management scheme can lead to the rejection of a device's market clearance application.

 * In Europe, to obtain CE marking  manufacturers need to follow the recommendations in <a href="http://www.iso.org/iso/catalogue_detail.htm?csnumber=63179" target=_blank>IEC 62366</a> "Application of usability engineering to medical devices" (2007/47/CE Directive).